 WHIRLPOOL CORPORATION POLITICAL CONTRIBUTIONS

 Federal U.S. law prohibits companies from contributing to candidates for federal offices, but many states allow corporate contributions to state and local candidates, committees, political organizations and ballot issue campaigns.
 As described in our Code of Ethics, neither Whirlpool nor its representatives may make political party or candidate contributions on behalf of the company except as specifically authorized by the Whirlpool Law and Government Relations Departments, and as permitted under local law.
 Any such contributions with company funds require prior approval from the Whirlpool Law Department.
 Federal election law allows corporations to establish Political Action Committees (PACs), which may make contributions, to federal candidates, state candidates (as permitted by law) and other committees.
 The WCPAC is supported solely by voluntary contributions from Whirlpool employees.
 WCPAC is regulated by the Federal Election Commission (FEC).
 WCPAC files regular reports with the FEC and the relevant state election commission on its receipts and disbursements.
 Reports filed with the FEC are available to the public at www.fec.gov.
-Decisions regarding WCPAC contributions are made by the board of directors of the WCPAC, which is comprised of twelve Whirlpool employees.
+Decisions regarding WCPAC contributions are made by the board of directors of the WCPAC, which is comprised of eleven Whirlpool employees.
 Corporate political contributions are determined by Whirlpool management responsible for the company’s government affairs.
 WCPAC uses six criteria to evaluate a candidate before PAC dollars are contributed: